 Returning to the media coverage, then, is there any more to the media coverage of this event?
 Given our corporate-run media, there is in fact yet another reason for the media hype around this virus; A few people ‘in the know’ are going to make a pile of money off of it.
 And we are not talking about Big Pharma here.

 Vaccines are not typically big-margin products.
 Instead, we are talking about tourism and hotels stocks, as this virus will probably drag on into the spring holiday season in China.
 Stocks across the board dropped sharply on the news of this outbreak.
 The old saying about the stock market holds – buy in bust, sell in boom.
 What we might be seeing here is an opportunistic incidence of disaster capitalism, from a cynical, materialistic outlook.
 Aside from that, bad news is good for business for the corporate media.
+[This is precisely what has developed in the United States as the pandemic has progressed.]

 In closing, now that the hype around our newest known virus has died down a bit, what about all those social media posts at the beginning of the outbreak – you know, the ones with all the dire warnings?
 Here are a few: